TheRealKasumi/NikoLight/documentation/build.md

 This can take a moment and should create a [dist](/ui/dist/) folder.
 Create a new folder called `ui` in the root of your SD card.
 Copy the content of [dist](/ui/dist/) into the newly created folder.
-Eject the SD card from your computer and insert it into the micro SD card slot of the TesLight controller.
+Eject the SD card from your computer and insert it into the micro SD card slot of the NikoLight controller.

 ## Let's test it